Terms and Conditions

 6.2.
 Positions which are not genuine employment opportunities.

 6.3.
 Placements which require potential applicants to pay for the placement, whether the work is paid or voluntary.

 6.5.
 Positions that offer less than award wages.

 6.6.
 Casual or part-time positions that do not display hourly rate of pay or relevant award/job classification.

 6.7.
-Positions that offer any sort of "board in exchange" arrangement where the student receives accommodation as payment for work performed.
+Positions that offer any sort of "board in exchange" arrangement where the student receives accommodation as payment or part payment for work performed.